A MUSIC + RESEARCH EXPERIMENT

 Citizen Bravo is Matt Brennan, a dual citizen of Canada and Scotland.
 Born in Nova Scotia and raised in New Brunswick, he immigrated to Scotland at the age of twenty-two to study and make music.
 In the mid-2000s, Brennan was a founding member of indie pop group Zoey Van Goey (Stuart Murdoch of Belle and Sebastian produced the band’s debut single, and the group released two well received albums on Chemikal Underground Records before disbanding in 2012).
 Citizen Bravo marks Brennan's first outing as a solo artist.

-By day, Brennan works as a music academic at the University of Glasgow.
-His research draws from his practice as a musician and vice versa.
-In the case of Build A Thing Of Beauty, for example, the album’s release coincides with the publication of videos presenting collaborative research on how the economic and environmental costs of recorded music have changed over history.
-Similarly, the sole physical copy of the album is a one-off interactive musical sculpture called the SCI★FI★HI★FI, which will tour as part of a series of public lectures in 2019.
+Brennan maintains a dual career as an artist and researcher, and sometimes these two practices inform one another.
+His music releases have coincided with the publication of videos presenting collaborative research on how the economic and environmental costs of recorded music have changed over history.
+Similarly, the sole physical copy of his debut album is a one-off interactive musical sculpture called the SCI★FI★HI★FI, which toured as part of a series of public lectures in lieu of a traditional tour.